BUStools/BUSpaRse/README.md

 This package processes `bus` files generated from raw single-cell RNA-seq data, e.g. using [kallisto](http://pachterlab.github.io/kallisto/).
 The [`bus` format](https://github.com/BUStools/BUS-format) is a table with 4 columns: **B**arbode, **U**MI, **S**et, and counts, that represent scRNA-seq datasets.
 The main goal of this package is to parse `bus` format in R into a sparse matrix that can be used for downstream analysis, such as with `Seurat` and `SingleCellExperiment`.
 See [this paper](https://www.biorxiv.org/content/early/2018/11/21/472571) for more information about the `bus` format.

 ## Example
 See [the vignettes](https://bustools.github.io/BUS_notebooks_R/index.html) for examples of using `BUSpaRse`.
-The vignettes contain a complete walk-through, starting with downloading of the FASTQ files for an experiment and ending with an analysis.
+The vignettes contain a complete walk-through, starting with downloading the FASTQ files for an experiment and ending with an analysis.
 There are currently vignettes for 10x v2 and 10x v3 technology datasets (Drop-seq, inDrops, and CEL-seq2 coming soon).

 ## Installation